PureHarmonyProject/app-ytiruceS_DIknaB/README.md

 # app-ytiruceS_DIknaB
- BankID Security app for HarmonyOS and Oniro (Sweden)
+ytiruceS_DIknaB app for HarmonyOS and Oniro (Sweden)